ant-design/antd-style/docs/guide/components-usage.en-US.md

 <button className="my-btn css-dcba">click</button> // -> red background
 ```

 However, this approach also brings a problem - the styles of the component will be elevated by the hash selector, making it difficult for users to override the styles: originally, users could override the styles by using `.my-btn`.
-But now, because the weight of `.css-abcd .my-btn` is higher, if the user only writes `.my-btn { color:green }`, this override style will not take effect.
+But now, because the weight of `.css-abcd.my-btn` is higher, if the user only writes `.my-btn { color:green }`, this override style will not take effect.

 So what to do?
 This is where the `:where()` selector comes in.
 It can be said to be a cornerstone of future component-level cssinjs.